Life is an extremely complex concept, and yet, a small child realizes that an ant or a plant is alive while a rock and a car are not.

 4. Response to Stimulus from the Environment or Irritability

 All living beings respond to their environment.
-For example, plants grow toward a light source, climb up fences and walls, and even respond to touch.
-Tiny bacteria can move toward or away from chemicals (a process called chemotaxis) or light (phototaxis).
-The movement towards a stimulus is considered a positive response while moving away from it is a negative response.
+For example, plants grow toward a light source, climb fences and walls, and even respond to touch.
+Tiny bacteria can move toward or away from chemicals (chemotaxis) or light (phototaxis).
+The movement toward a stimulus is considered a positive response while moving away from it is a negative response.

 5. Energy Processing or Metabolism